| Series | Countries | Live Scores | Fixtures | Results | News |

 2007

-A World Cup whirlwind in St Kitts, where Herschelle Gibbs became the first batsman to smack six sixes in an over in international cricket.
-The venue was Warner Park, one of the smallest grounds on the international circuit, and the victim was the Netherlands' part-time legspinner Daan van Bunge.
+A World Cup whirlwind in St Kitts, where Herschelle Gibbs became the first batter to smack six sixes in an over in international cricket.
+The venue was Warner Park, one of the smallest grounds on the international circuit, and the victim was Netherlands' part-time legspinner Daan van Bunge.
 It was an unequal struggle.
 "Daan bowled some good balls and some shit balls," said the Dutch captain, Luuk van Troost, as Gibbs bludgeoned his way to a million-dollar charity pay-out from the tournament sponsors, Johnnie Walker.

 2002

 Wisden called it the "most glorious failure in the history of Test cricket".
 New Zealand needed an impossible 550 in a little over two days to beat England in Christchurch.
 At the end of day four they were 28 for 0.
 Nathan Astle came to the crease at 119 for 3 and when he was the final wicket to fall, New Zealand had scored 423 runs on the day.
 Out of those, 222 came off his bat in just 168 balls, breaking Adam Gilchrist's one-month old record for the fastest double-hundred.
 Astle's came in 153 balls, 59 fewer than what Gilchrist had needed.
 On the fourth afternoon an injured Chris Cairns joined Astle at the crease with New Zealand 333 for 9.
-Astle, then at 134, proceeded to smash the England bowlers furiously and briefly raised hopes of an improbable New Zealand win.
+Astle, then on 134, proceeded to smash the England bowlers furiously and briefly raised hopes of an improbable New Zealand win.

 1906

-Birth of a triple international and one of the most naturally-gifted sportsmen of all.
+Birth of a triple international and one of the most naturally gifted sportsmen of all.
 Maurice Turnbull played cricket for England, and rugby and hockey for Wales in a career cut short by the war - he also held the South Wales Squash Rackets Championship.
-He batted in a fittingly cavalier manner, often improvising with strokes which, according to Wisden, "did not appeal to the purist, [but] were extremely good value for the ordinary spectator and poison to the bowler".
+He batted in a fittingly cavalier manner, often improvising with strokes that, according to Wisden, "did not appeal to the purist, [but] were extremely good value for the ordinary spectator and poison to the bowler".
 An extremely popular man, Turnbull was killed in action in Normandy in 1944 aged 38.

 1974